-In each instance of a Direct Listing with a Capital Raise, Nasdaq's information circular22 will inform the market participants that the auction could price up to 20% below the lowest price of the price range in the company's effective registration statement and specify what that price is.
-Nasdaq will also indicate in such circular whether or not there is an upside limit above which the Cross could not proceed, based on the company's certification, as described above.
-Nasdaq will also remind the market participants that Nasdaq prohibits market orders (other than by the Company) from the opening of a Direct Listing with a Capital Raise.
+In each instance of a Direct Listing with a Capital Raise, Nasdaq's information circular29 will inform the market participants that the auction could price up to 20% below the lowest price of the price range in the company's effective registration statement and specify what that price is.
+Nasdaq will also indicate in such circular a statement that the Cross cannot proceed at a price in excess of the Upside Limit and whether or not there is a lower price limit above which the Cross could not proceed, based on the company's certification, as described above.
+Nasdaq will also remind the market participants that Nasdaq prohibits market orders (other than by the company) from the opening of a Direct Listing with a Capital Raise.